charmed-kubernetes/kubernetes-docs/pages/k8s/kubevirt.md

 juju config kubernetes-control-plane allow-privileged=true
 ```
 * **Optional** If the worker machines are themselves VMs, you will be creating VMs
- in VMs or (nested virtualization).
+ in VMs or (nested virtualisation).
-    - The charm will enable software-emulation for virtualization if `/dev/kvm` is not
+    - The charm will enable software-emulation for virtualisation if `/dev/kvm` is not
     detected on any one worker node.

 ### Deploying